mikko-ahonen/usm-rfc/workflow-format.md

 Workflow is the top-level entity.
 Workflow templates follow the same format as the workflows, but there are no required fields.

-format-version
+#### format-version

 Field "format-version" corresponds to the version of the USM Workflow Interchjange format.
 The value MUST be a JSON string.
 The versioning is based on semantic versioning [SEMVER2].
 For this version of the document, it MUST be string literal "1.0.0"

-source-system-type
+#### source-system-type

 Field "source-system-type" uniquely identifies the originating system.

 The value MUST be a JSON string.
 The value MUST consist of two parts, seperated by colon.
 First part MUST be the domain name of the system vendor.
 The second part is system name, uniquely identifying the software within the vendor.

 The identifier MUST contain only alphanumeric characters and dash.
 Colon is used as a separator.

-source-system-version
+#### source-system-version

 source-system-version uniquely identifies the version of originating system.

 The value MUST be JSON string.
 The values are system-specific.

-source-system-instance
+#### source-system-instance

 source-system-instance uniquely identifies the instance of the originating system.

 The value MUST be a JSON string.
-The values are system-specific, but aggregate of (originating-system-type, originating-system-instance) MUST be globally
+The values are system-specific, but aggregate of (originating-system-type, originating-system-instance) MUST be globally unique.
-    unique.

-workflow-version
+#### workflow-version

 workflow-version field specifies the version of the content.

 The value MUST be JSON string.
 The actual value is specific to originating system.
 The value MUST be unique within the workflow.
 The versioning MAY use semantic versioning [SEMVER2].
 However, it might not be possible to deduce ordering of the values from the values.
 The example below uses UUIDs.

-created-at
+#### created-at

 created-at field specifies the time the workflow was originally created.

 The value MUST be a JSON string, and it MUST correspond to the ISO-8601 date and time format [ISO-8601-1984].
 Milliseconds SHOULD be used to provide better granularity.

-created-by
+#### created-by

 created-by field identifies the creator of the workflow.

 The value MUST be a Person entity represented as JSON object.

-modified-at
+#### modified-at

 modified-at field specifies the last time the workflow was modified.

 The value MUST be a JSON string, and it MUST correspond to the ISO-8601 date and time format [ISO-8601-1984].
 Milliseconds SHOULD be used to provide better granularity.

-modified-by
+#### modified-by

 This field identifies the last modifier of the workflow.

 The value MUST be a Person entity represented as JSON object.

-Example:
+#### Example

+#### process

+process field specifies the USM process.

+The value MUST be a JSON string, and it MUST have one of the following string literal values:

+* "agree" - Agree process

+* "change" - Change process

+* "recover" - Recover process

+* "operate" - Operate process

+* "improve" - Improve process

+#### dynamicity

+This field specifies whether the workflow is static or dynamic, with the following string literal values:

+* "static" - For static workflows, the path through the USM processes is pre-defined.

+* "dynamic" - For dynamic workflows, where path is determined at the fork step in the workflow.

+#### context

+context field identifies the domain for the workflows.
+The field MUST be unique within the system instance.

+The name MUST be a JSON string.
+The values are typically specific to the organization where USM is deployed.
+For example, they might correspond to the organization hierarchy.

+#### slug

+slug field identifies short, human-readable name of the workflow.
+The slug MUST be unique within the context.

+The slug MUST be a JSON string.
+Workflow definition MUST include this field.

+The field MUST only contain alphanumeric characters and dashes.
+The field MUST NOT start or end with dashes, or contain multiple consequtive dashes.

+#### name

+name field is a human-readable name of the workflow.
+The name SHOULD be unique within the context.

+The name MUST be a JSON string.
+Workflow definition MUST include this field.

+#### description

+description field identifies the human-readable description of the workflow.

+The description MUST be a JSON string.
+Workflow definition MAY include this field.

+#### type

+type field identifies the type of the document.
+It MUST be a JSON string, and one of two string literal values is allowed.

+* "workflow-template" - For workflow templates.
+Workflow templates are used as a basis for workflow definitions.

+* "workflow" - For workflows.
+Workflows are more commonly used for interoperabilty between Business Process Management (BPM) and Workflow systems.

+### steps

+JSON list of Step entities.

+### Example

 ```json
   {